 Add snap peas, broccoli, and minced Fresno (to taste) to hot pan and stir occasionally until lightly charred, 3-4 minutes.

-Season with a pinch of salt and pepper.
-Add meatballs and teriyaki-Sriracha glaze to pan and stir occasionally until vegetables are glazed and meatballs reach a minimum internal temperature of 160 degrees, 5-7 minutes.
+Add meatballs, teriyaki-Sriracha glaze, and a pinch of salt and pepper.
+Stir occasionally until vegetables are glazed and meatballs reach a minimum internal temperature of 160 degrees, 5-7 minutes.

 Remove from burner.